infor-cloud/xtendm3/docs/examples/dynamicTableExtension.md

 <br>

 ## Example of dynamic table extension
 Dynamic table extension gives the opportunity to enhance the efficinency of the data operations, by improved custom created tables and additional data operations.
-They can be use in many different cases depends of the data's usage needs.
+They can be use in many different cases depends on the data's usage needs.
 * It can be created in every moment of designing the extension, even after the extension is completed and there are some data modifications needed.
 * Icreased flexibility for program data.
 * Dynamic tables can cooperate with multiple extensions.